Law firms and social media: An Osprey Q&A

 An 80-20 rule is a good place to start when considering what types of content you should post.
 80% of your posts will be added-value posts that your audience will appreciate, while the other 20% is made up of sales-based content.
 Images are also highly recommended, as your post will catch a person’s eye when scrolling through their timeline.
 Though if it’s possible, videos would be a high priority!
 Even if you do intend to post frequently, make sure that what you’re posting about isn’t all about you and always choose quality over quantity.

-Social media tools & technology
+Social media tools & technology for UK law firms

 This all sounds like a lot of work, but some additional tools can help mitigate your workload.
 A browser tool called HootSuite allows you to schedule posts far in advance and even allows you to post on multiple accounts at the same time.
 You’ll also be able to check on your post’s performance with analytics, such as Twitter Analytics.
 This provides insight into which posts work well so you know what content to prioritise.